shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

+Precondition: User is on the Profile page
 Guarantees: Addition of user profile item is successful

-1. User requests to add a user profile item to the user profile and provides the relevant data.
+1. User requests to add a user profile item to the user profile and provides details.
 2. InternHunter adds the user profile item to the user profile. <br />
     Use case ends.

 #### Extensions

  1a.
 InternHunter detects an invalid input. <br />
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.